successcfc13/Consumer-Goods-Ad_Hoc-Insights-Analysis/README.md

 This Ad-hoc Consumer Goods Insights Data Analysis Project provides valuable insights to the marketing and sales team of Atliq Hardwares. and helps them to make data-driven decisions.
 The project can be further extended to include more metrics and to provide deeper insights.<br>
 <br>

-If you have any questions or suggestions, feel free to contact me.